httpoxy/httpoxy-org/index.md

 I've put together some more opinionated notes on httpoxy on [my Medium account](https://medium.com/@nzdominic).

 Regards,<br />
-Dominic Scheirlinck and the httpoxy disclosure team
+Dominic Scheirlinck and the httpoxy disclosure team<br />
+July 2016

+## Contact
+{: .section}

+You can email [contact@httpoxy.org](mailto:contact@httpoxy.org?subject=Fix), or, for corrections or suggestions, feel free to open an issue on the [httpoxy-org repo](https://github.com/httpoxy/httpoxy-org).

 <small>
-    Page updated at 2016-08-02 00:59 UTC
+    Page updated at 2017-06-23 14:17 UTC
 </small>